Civ13/civ13-wiki/wiki/Guide_to_Religion.md

 choose its symbol, colors, focus, clergy organization and so on.
 First, you will need to maximize the philosophy skill.
 You can do it by either reading books by other people or writing them.
-Only with **2.5 philosophy** will you be able to create a new religion\!
+Only with **2.5 philosophy** will you be able to create a new religion!
 Then, click on **Create Religion** under the **Faction** tab.

 ## Customization